-Some time in February, 1917, Zimmerman the German foreign minister sent a telegram to the President of Mexico, in code.
-The Germans sensed their submarine warfare might win the war for them, he wrote, and so it might be very helpful to have a second front attack the allies' main supplier, the United States.
-Germany would then win World War I, able to give Mexico --Texas, New Mexico and Arizona.
+Sometime in February 1917, Zimmerman the German foreign minister sent a telegram to the President of Mexico, in code.
+The Germans sensed their submarine warfare might win the war for them, he wrote, and so it might be very helpful to have a second front attacking the allies' main supplier, the United States.
+Germany would then win World War I, able to give Mexico --Texas, New Mexico, and Arizona.
 The British intercepted the telegram, decoded it, and wasted no time putting the translation on Woodrow Wilson's desk.

 Wilson had just won a Presidential election on the platform, "He kept us out of war."
 Furthermore, the Germans were the single largest ethnic minority in America.
 But no matter.
-Nevertheless, within a few days, Wilson stood before a joint meeting of Congress and urged them to declare war on Germany.
+Nevertheless, within a few days, Wilson stood before a joint meeting of Congress urging them to declare war on Germany.

 |Telegram in Code|

 It may violate the Constitution or some partisan law created by Congress, but it's the way diplomacy has been conducted ever since--well, since Benjamin Franklin was Ambassador to France, at any rate.
 It isn't exactly leadership, but it might have saved millions of lives.
 Muhlenberg told us, "There's a time to preach, and a time to fight."
-What he forgot was the part about preaching.
+What he seemed to forget was the part about preaching.